1. Scratch and Mix application

 In fact, spherical styli, since they have a smaller contact area and more pressure, cause more immediate wear than elliptical styli, but in a smaller area of the groove itself.
 Elliptical styli, since they have more weight distribution amongst a larger contact area, will wear the groove slower, but will wear more of the groove over repeated backcueing.

-Concerning PRO systems used for scratching and back cuing, we have experienced stylus lifetime to be about 500 hours at the most because of the styli unique application.
+Concerning DJ systems used for scratching and back cuing, we have experienced stylus lifetime to be about 500 hours at the most because of the styli unique application.

 Proper care comprises the following: